widdix/aws-ec2-ssh/README.md

 * this solution will work for ~100 IAM users and ~100 EC2 instances.
 If your setup is much larger (e.g. 10 times more users or 10 times more EC2 instances) you may run into two issues:
   * IAM API limitations
   * Disk space issues
-* not all IAM user names are allowed in Linux user names.
+* **not all IAM user names are allowed in Linux user names** (e.g. if you use email addresses as IAM user names).
 See section [IAM user names and Linux user names](#iam-user-names-and-linux-user-names) for further details.